Marathon-fan/js_projects_collection/project1a-js-syntax&libs/README.md

 Objects are considered empty if they have no own enumerable string keyed properties.

 Array-like values such as arguments objects, arrays, buffers, strings, or jQuery-like collections are considered empty if they have a length of 0.
 Similarly, maps and sets are considered empty if they have a size of 0.

+_.merge(object, [sources])
+source npm package

+This method is like _.assign except that it recursively merges own and inherited enumerable string keyed properties of source objects into the destination object.
+Source properties that resolve to undefined are skipped if a destination value exists.
+Array and plain object properties are merged recursively.
+Other objects and value types are overridden by assignment.
+Source objects are applied from left to right.
+Subsequent sources overwrite property assignments of previous sources.

+Note: This method mutates object.

+var object = {
+  'a': [{ 'b': 2 }, { 'd': 4 }]
+};

+var other = {
+  'a': [{ 'c': 3 }, { 'e': 5 }]
+};

+_.merge(object, other);
+// => { 'a': [{ 'b': 2, 'c': 3 }, { 'd': 4, 'e': 5 }] }

 ```

 ### winston